deadspyexx/listing-sniper-bot/README.md

 ### Requirements
 - Telegram Account
+- Windows 10
+- Some other things for config

 #### Telegram Requirements
 1. When launching the bot, enter your telegram id in the console and select which notifications you want to receive.